ZalithLauncher/ZalithWebsite/en/index.md

 ## Community

-Our official community is only on GitHub and QQ.
+Our official community is only on GitHub and Discord.
 Any other content is created by unofficial individuals, we do not participate, accept, or trust such content.
 Please verify carefully and protect your personal privacy!